How to Develop Incredible Self-Discipline

 5 Benefits of Strong Self-Discipline:

 - Creates good habits.
-Habits shape our lives, both good and bad.
 Developing good habits is a great way to put yourself on the path to success.
-With self-discipline, it becomes easier to keep yourself accountable and create good habits.
+With self-discipline, it becomes easier to hold yourself accountable and create good habits.

 - Increases self-confidence.
 As your self-discipline improves, a new sense of confidence will be felt.
 This will be due to the pride felt in mastering yourself, and the knowledge you now have.
-Being able to control our minds and emotions gives us confidence that cannot be gotten anywhere else.
+Being able to control your thoughts and emotions gives you confidence that cannot be gotten anywhere else.

 - Helps to achieve mastery in a skill.
-To become great at anything, many hours of practice must be done.
+To become great at any sport, many hours of practice must be put forth.
 Such work takes great self-discipline to stick with.
-It requires someone who can force themselves to repeat a simple task over and over until a skill is mastered.
+It requires you to force yourself to repeat a simple task over and over until a skill is mastered.

 - Overcomes procrastination.
 Procrastination is success’ enemy.
 We often say we’ll do something tomorrow, then tomorrow turns into the next day, and so on.
-Self-discipline provides us the power to overcome procrastination and do what we know must be done.
+Self-discipline provides you the power to overcome procrastination and do what you know must be done.

-By now I hope you understand just how important self-discipline is.
+By now I hope you understand just how important self-discipline is to your success as an athlete.

 Here are four steps you can take to begin practicing and increasing your self-discipline today!